Matwarey/realm-code-gen/README.md

 # Notes
-This is for EDUCATIONAL purposes only, do not use it for harm.<br />
+This tool is reserved for EDUCATIONAL PURPOSES ONLY.
+I do not endorse the usage ofd this tool and I will not be held liable for the actions caused by this tool.
 Any delay lower then 100 will probably get you rate limited